How do I choose the right gas fire and surround?

 - How big does my fireplace opening need to be for a gas fire?
 It is important to know the opening dimensions (width x height x depth) of your fireplace.
 The only way to ensure this is accurate is by getting a Gas Safe engineer to remove your existing fire.
 Generally, the opening is 16" wide by 22" high (w406mm x h559mm).
 Most modern fireplace openings are the same but the depth can vary significantly.

 - How much heat output do I need?
 According to the English Housing Survey 2010 the average living room floor area is 3.6m x 3.6m (small dwelling) and 4.8m x 4.8m (medium dwelling) with an average height of 2.4m.
 Therefore the average volume is 31m³ to 55m³.
 Approximately speaking to make your room 21˚C when it's 1˚C outside, you will need 1kW of heat output for every 14m³ of space.
 Therefore as a rule of thumb, if you multiply the height, width and length together, to calculate the room volume, then divide this by 14, you'll get a gauge of what heat output is required.
-This would mean that the average room requires about 2.2kW to 3.9kW heat output for all year round comfort.
+This would mean that the average room requires about 2.2kW to 3.9kW heat output for all-year-round comfort.

 - What chimney or flue do I have?
 You should always consult a specialist to confirm this.
-However, to get a rough idea of what kind of flue or chimney you have, take a look at your roof top.
+However, to get a rough idea of what kind of flue or chimney you have, take a look at your rooftop.

 - Are modern gas fires safe?
-Every gas fire has a Oxygen Depletion Sensor (ODS) and Flame Failure Device (FFD).
+Every gas fire has an Oxygen Depletion Sensor (ODS) and Flame Failure Device (FFD).
 These two components monitor the safe levels of oxygen in the room and will shut off the gas supply to the fire if they should fall below a safe level.

 - Who will fit my fire and surround?
 All fires and surrounds should be installed by a Gas Safe engineer.
 Your safety is of paramount importance to us, which is why we offer a nationwide Home Survey and Installation Service to ensure you not only get the fire you want, but it is installed and working correctly.

 - How does a flueless gas fire work?
-Our range of Flueless Gas Fires incorporate the latest in fire technology.
+Our range of Flueless Gas Fires incorporates the latest in fire technology.
 They do not need a chimney or flue to operate and are designed to burn extremely cleanly.
 The burnt gasses are funnelled through a catalytic converter system as an additional safety precaution to ensure your fire remains both efficient and safe.
 In fact, the catalytic converter in our flueless gas fires works so effectively that it can actually help to clean the air by neutralising airborne particles and odours, therefore helping to reduce household allergies.

 - How long does a flueless gas fire catalytic converter last for?
 Independent tests commissioned to establish the life expectancy of the catalytic converter have proved that even after 16,957 hours (approximately equivalent to 27 years and eight months of normal use)*, the catalytic converter is as effective as when it is new. *This calculation is based on the assumption of 4 hours a day for 5 months of the year.